hieund12/Shopify2Magento/README.md

 > After creating the custom attribute, you can use it in your product import process.
 Make sure to include the attribute code in your Magento 2 CSV file for a successful import.

+## Variant fields in magento 2
+In Magento 2, product variants are usually managed using Configurable Products.
+Configurable products have multiple associated Simple Products, which represent the different variants based on specific attributes like size, color, etc. Here's a list of the fields relevant to variants in Magento 2:

+1. Product SKU: A unique identifier for each product variant.
+Each associated Simple Product will have its own SKU.

+2. Attribute Set: The set of attributes used to describe the product variants.
+For example, a clothing product may have attributes like size and color.

+3. Attribute Code: The unique code for each attribute used in the configurable product.

+4. Attribute Value: The value of the attribute for a specific product variant.
+For example, the size attribute may have values like Small, Medium, or Large.

+5. Price: The price of each product variant.
+Prices can be set individually for each associated Simple Product.

+6. Special Price: A discounted price for the product variant, if applicable.
+This field is optional.

+7. Cost: The cost of goods for each product variant.
+This field is optional and used for calculating profit margins.

+8. Weight: The weight of each product variant.
+This information is used for shipping calculations.

+9. Quantity: The stock quantity for each product variant.
+This information is used for inventory management.

+10. Stock Status: The stock availability status for each product variant (In Stock or Out of Stock).

+11. Visibility: The visibility settings for each product variant in the catalog and search results.
+Simple products associated with configurable products are usually set to "Not Visible Individually."

+12. Tax Class: The tax class for each product variant.
+This information is used for tax calculations.

+13. Images: Product images for each variant.
+You can set different images for each associated Simple Product to showcase the specific variant.

+These fields are associated with Simple Products that are linked to a Configurable Product, representing the different variants of the product.
+When importing or managing product variants in Magento 2, you will need to work with these fields to create and update the required product data.